nixworks/public/README.md

 ##### Mexico-United States relations
 ### [Mexico's Secretary of Foreign Affairs Luis Videgaray Caso, flanked by visiting United States Secretary of State Rex Tillerson and Canadian counterpart Chrystia Freeland, rejects "any option that would imply the use of violence" on the subject of Venezuela.
 On the eve of his visit, Tillerson had defended the 19th-century United States policy in Latin America and suggested that the Venezuelan Army could manage a "peaceful transition" from President Nicolas Maduro. ](/news/2018/02/2/mexico-s-secretary-of-foreign-affairs-luis-videgaray-caso-flanked-by-visiting-united-states-secretary-of-state-rex-tillerson-and-canadian-c.md)
-_Context: Rex Tillerson, Chrystia Freeland, Venezuelan Army, Luis Videgaray Caso, Canadian counterpart, Secretary of Foreign Affairs, President, Nicolas Maduro, Mexico, Mexico-United States relations, 19th-century United States policy in Latin America, Venezuela, United States Secretary of State_
+_Context: Rex Tillerson, United States Secretary of State, 19th-century United States policy in Latin America, Mexico-United States relations, Venezuelan Army, Luis Videgaray Caso, Canadian counterpart, Chrystia Freeland, President, Mexico, Venezuela, Nicolas Maduro, Secretary of Foreign Affairs_

 ##### Crime in France
 ### [After two days of questioning, influential Islamic academician and Oxford professor Tariq Ramadan is charged with the alleged rape of two women and jailed in Paris. ](/news/2018/02/2/after-two-days-of-questioning-influential-islamic-academician-and-oxford-professor-tariq-ramadan-is-charged-with-the-alleged-rape-of-two-wo.md)